Jiu: Gentle | Jitsu: Art

 A Rising Tide Lifts All Ships

 At Lexington Jiu-Jitsu & Fitness, we aim to promote cooperation between other academies and to raise the level of skill across all jiu-jitsu practitioners.
 Whether you are a member here or at another school, we invite you to train with us.
-We offer a free Community Open Mat, Sundays from noon to 1pm, and a free Ladies Only class on Saturdays from 11am to noon.
+We offer a free Community Roll, Sundays from noon to 1pm, and a free Ladies Only class on Saturdays from 11am to noon.
 Click the button below to read our house rules and fill out our waiver.
 Please feel free to call or email us if you have any questions.
 See you on the mats!